How to build an online store in 6 steps

 Choose agencies that include testing in their package.
 That’s not even because of the cost reduction, but for clear communication and coherence between the development and testing teams.

-The availability of post-project support depends on your agreements with your partner.
+The availability of post-project support and further site maintenance depends on your agreements with your ecommerce developer.
 These terms must be agreed in the contract in advance.

 It may be a fixed number of hours when your partner's team will be available for your needs or support on-demand with the agreed hourly rate even after project release.

-You can choose whether to design and develop your store in-house, outsource this part to an agency, or combine the advantages of both models.
+You can choose whether to design an ecommerce website and develop it in-house, outsource this part to an agency, or combine the advantages of both models.

-The most convenient way is to hire a full-cycle e-commerce agency that provides consulting and design services as well as software development.
+The most convenient way is to hire a full-cycle ecommerce development agency that provides consulting and designing store services as well as software development.

 Note: These costs do not include any fees that may be charged by your bank.